namneyugn21/Roaming/README.md

 - Allow user to select at most 10 pictures to upload and write post description
 - Allow adding user's current location
 - Allow using the user's camera to capture image
+- *Note: the system will prompt user for permission to access their location, camera, and photo library.
+This is done by Expo API.*

 ---